 If you hear a loud clicking sound coming from the right side of the machine while it attempts to extrude,

 that means there's a problem with feeding filament.
 It could be binding in the spool (as above).
 Do not just keep attempting to print

 if extrusion is not happening, and/or especially if you hear the clicking sound.

 Sometimes the filament will be properly installed, with no binding, and will still not extrude from the nozzle.

-You'll hear a clicking sound as the feed motor tries and fails to push the filament forward.
+You'll hear that clicking sound as the feed motor tries and fails to push the filament forward.

 These Sindohs rarely clog, in reality.
-Most of the time, the filament is 'jammed' by actually snagging
+Most of the time, either the filament is bound on itself on the spool, or sometimes,

 on the inner edge of the steel tube it must pass through to get to the nozzle.
 This next image shows the tiny opening,